We hope you’ve got your appetite ready because we’re going to share the best bibimbap restaurants in Seoul.

 Best Bibimbap in Seoul #7: Bon Bibimbap (본비빔밥)

 Bon Bibimbap is a franchise that you can find all around Seoul without having to make a trek to a certain area just to get yourself a bowl of bibimbap.
 It’s more recent than most of the other restaurants on this list, but its long lunch lines will tell you immediately that their food is every bit as good.
-They perhaps have the most diverse selection of bibimbap, with very affordable prices.
+They perhaps have the most diverse selection of bibimbap, at very affordable prices.

 Location: see restaurant locator here